manishroy09/Javascript/js.md

 // some array function are --
-1. push
+1. push-- insert data at last position of array
-2. pop
+2. pop- remove data from last position of array
-3. unshift
+3. unshift - insert data at first position of array
-4. shift
+4. shift- delete data from first position of array
-5. slice
+5. slice- select data from the array at any position -- take two argument 1. startin index(included) 2. last index(excluded)
 6. splice - use to insert or delete element inside the array at any position